Donald L. Evans

 Born in Houston, Texas, in 1946, Evans attended the University of Texas at Austin, receiving a B.S. degree in mechanical engineering in 1969 and an M.B.A. in 1973.
 During school breaks, he worked in a Texas steel mill.
 In 1975, Evans moved to Midland, Texas from Houston and began his career as a “roughneck” working on oil rigs for Tom Brown, Inc., a large independent energy company.
 Ten years later, he took the helm of the company as CEO, continuing in that position until being tapped by the President to lead the Commerce Department.
 He also served as the Chairman of Energy Future Holdings Company, formerly TXU Energy, from 2007-2018, and currently he serves as Chairman of The Permian Strategic Partnership.

 In 1995, Evans was appointed to the University of Texas Board of Regents; he was elected chairman in February 1997 and served two consecutive terms.
 Evans was also a board member of the Scleroderma Research Foundation for eight years.
-He was named a University of Texas Distinguished Engineering Alumnus in 1997, and he was also inducted into the University of Texas’ McCombs School of Business Hall of Fame and named a University of Texas Distinguished Alumnus in 2002.
+He was named a University of Texas Distinguished Engineering Alumnus and inducted into the University of Texas’ McCombs School of Business Hall of Fame in 2002.

-Currently, Evans serves as the Vice Chair of the Board of Visitors at MD Anderson.
+Currently, Evans serves as the Chairman of the Board of Visitors at MD Anderson and Chairman of the George W. Bush Foundation.
 Also, he is a senior partner at Quintana Capital Group and senior advisor at Energy Capital Partners.
-Evans has remained active in his hometown community of Midland, Texas where he resides with his wife, Susan Marinis Evans, and serves on the Midland Memorial Hospital Board of Governors.
+Evans has remained active in his hometown community of Midland, Texas and serves on the Midland Memorial Hospital Board of Governors.
 His passions in life are his faith, family, and friends.
+His wife, Susie, of over 50 years passed away April 19, 2021.
 They have two daughters, one son, and five grandchildren.